By Mindy McGinnis

 Blog Discussion: How do you feel the people in Mickey’s life could have helped her more?
 Discuss some key moments in the book when an adult or friend knew something was not right, but didn’t voice their concerns in a way that would be hard to ignore.

 Don’t Forget: In the box for Name, type in your first name, last initial, English teacher’s name, period you have English, and your school (all in a row with no spaces or punctuation).
 It will look like this: HarryPDumbledore6Hogwarts

-If you liked Not Even Bones try reading:
+If you liked reading Heroine try reading:

 - Beneath a Meth Moon by Jacqueline Woodson

 - Crank by Ellen Hopkins